 4.)
 Puzzle Island

 This was by far the easiest of the puzzle party games.
 I just filled the water table up and threw in some foam puzzle pieces (yet another dollar store find!).
-If you are having a backyard toddler or kid party in the warm weather, a water table is the perfect thing to keep kids occupied and entertained.
+If you are having a backyard toddler or kid party in the warm weather, a water table is a perfect thing to keep kids occupied and entertained.

 5.)
 Giant Jigsaws